helgatheviking/Featured-Item-Metabox/README.md

 wp_reset_postdata();
 ```

-Multiple queries per page load can slow down your site so it is worthwhile to take advantage of the [Transients API](http://codex.wordpress.org/Transients_API).
+Multiple queries per page load can slow down your site so it is worthwhile to take advantage of the [Transients API](http://codex.wordpress.org/Transients_API), so an alternate usage would be:

 ```
 // Get any existing copy of our transient data